subquery/documentation/docs/quickstart/quickstart_chains/ethereum-uniswap.md

 To gain a deeper understanding of how these core mechanisms work, you can refer to the official [Uniswap documentation](https://docs.uniswap.org/contracts/v3/reference/deployments).

 ::: warning
 We suggest starting with the [Ethereum Gravatar example](./ethereum-gravatar).
-The ENS project is a lot more complicated and introduces some more advanced concepts
+The Ethereum Uniswap project is a lot more complicated and introduces some more advanced concepts
 :::

 Let's explore the setup for each of these smart contracts to get a complete grasp of their specifics.